Developer Guide

 A

-instance is then returned, with feedback of theRecurringExpenseManager
+CommandResultinstance is then returned, with feedback of theRecurringExpenseManagerobject being successfully added.

 Note: